ChristopherRabotin/GMAT/application/README.txt

    ./GmatConsole

-The Beta GUI application can be run using the open Terminal command, executed in the bin folder:
+The Beta GUI application can be run using the ‘open’ Terminal command, executed in the bin folder:

    open GMAT_Beta.app